velfundert/fordelingVTOA/README.md

 - Changes in the institution-list is now actually reflected in the election as well.
-- Added drag-and-drop functionality to combine two schools
+- The draig-end-drop functionality has been added to combine the two schools
 - Some of the code has been refactored.